Top 9 Plumbing Industry Trends to Watch for in 2026

 Meanwhile, the rise of smart technology and appliances coupled with growing environmental awareness are influencing consumer preferences and the training, knowledge and tools necessary for plumbing professionals to stay ahead of the curve in years to come.

-The global plumbing fixtures and fittings market is projected to grow to $145.16 billion by 2028, at a compound annual growth rate (CAGR) of 7.8%, according to The Business Research Company.
-Meanwhile, the North America market is expected to expand at a CAGR of 7.5% through 2028, according to analysis by Grandview Research.
-Our custom market research team at The Farnsworth Group is able to drill deep into the degree to which certain specific plumbing market segments are growing or shrinking, as we did for this finished plumbing manufacturer.
+The global plumbing fixtures and fittings market reached approximately $114.31 billion in 2025.
+The market is projected to increase to $164.78 billion by 2030, at a compound annual growth rate (CAGR) of 7.5%, according to The Business Research Company.
+Meanwhile, the North America market is expected to expand at a CAGR of 7.7% through 2030, according to analysis by Grandview Research.

+With demand in the plumbing market generally driven by essential service, as opposed to discretionary spending, the outlook is relatively positive.
 Some of the factors contributing to this growth include the aging of existing housing stock, water-efficiency regulations, urbanization and infrastructure development, technological and design innovations, and a growing awareness around health and hygiene in commercial and residential spaces.

 2. Plumbing Aging Out Lends to Remodeling Projects